EyalBrilling/diffbot/README.md

 # pinpointBot

-An implementation of a robot reaching map coordinations given by a user command, using Gazebo and ROS
+An implementation of a robot reaching map coordinations given by a user command, using Gazebo and ROS The package ros_control is used to move the actuators in the robot.

 ## Setup the project